Bowery/framework/example/README.md

-# Bowery Framework Example
+# Bowery Framework Project
-This example application replicates some of the functionality of Twitter using the Bowery Framework.
+You can see more documentation at [bowerygroup.com](http://bowerygroup.com).